alphalumen-hackathon/carbon-api/README.md

 This document provides information about the API routes and their functionalities in the provided code.
 The API is designed for user authentication, user actions, and managing user credit logs.

+Note that any error status will come along a JSON with an `error` key which will describe the error, and if applied, its causes.

 ### `POST /signup`

 #### Description